Turning on Closed Captioning/Live Transcription in Zoom

 3. Make sure the "Meeting" tab is selected at the top of the window and click "In Meeting (Advanced)" in the left navigation.

-4. Scroll down the page until you see the "Closed Captioning" section.
+4. Scroll down the page until you see the "Manual Captions" section.

 5. Click the button to toggle it on.
 The button will be blue when enabled.

-7. If you would like the ability to save the live transcript for all participants including the host, you can scroll down to the "Save Captions" setting and toggle it on.
+7. If you would like the ability to save the live transcript for all participants, including the host, you can scroll down to the "Save Captions" setting and toggle it on.
 The button will be blue when enabled.
+You may select to only allow certain users to save captions from the meeting, as well.

-2. While in your Zoom meeting as the host, you will see a "CC/Live Transcript" icon in your list of meeting controls.
-Click on the icon.
+2. While in your Zoom meeting as the host, you will see a "CC/Show captions" icon in your list of meeting controls.
+Clicking on the icon will show or hide captions.
+Zoom will automatically capture the real-time transcript in the user's language.

 4. Participants will get a notification that the service has been turned on.
-It will appear above their "CC/Live Transcript" icon.
+It will appear above their "CC/Show captions" icon.
 They can click the icon to show/hide the subtitles.

 5. You can move the subtitles around on your screen by holding your mouse down on them and moving your mouse around the screen.